trainML/alpaca-llm-fine-tuning-example/README.md

 # Alpaca LLM Fine Tuning - trainML Instructions

-This repository is a fork of the [Stanford Alpaca](https://github.com/Stability-AI/stablediffusion) repository that contains instructions on how to run the fine tuning process and use the results for inference on the [trainML platform](https://www.trainml.ai/).
+This repository is a fork of the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) repository that contains instructions on how to fine-tune a Large Language Model (LLM) as an instruction-trained model and use the results for inference on the [trainML platform](https://www.trainml.ai/).
+Running the entire tutorial as described will consume approximately 40 credits ($40 USD).
+The credit charge can be decreased by changing some of the [training settings](#reducing-training-duration).

 > This tutorial is for research and training purposes.
 You must agree to and follow all license terms of the source code, datasets, and model code.
 In particular, using the results of this tutorial for commercial purposes is prohibited.